Alban098/Breadboard-CPU-Emulator/docs/modules/memory.md

 <img src="schematics/memory.png">

 ## Description
-The module can be switched in **Manual Programming Mode**, in that state, the value read from the bus is overridden by a 8DIP Switch, and the clock and **RAM_IN** signals are overridden by a Push Switch.
+The module can be switched in **Manual Programming Mode** (this is controlled by the Memory Address Register), in that state, the value read from the bus is overridden by a 8DIP Switch, and the clock and **RAM_IN** signals are overridden by a Push Switch.

-Electrical diagram not tested, Not that sure that the arrangement of the 2 74HCT245 will not cause issues when switching, may be subject to reworks during assembly

 ### Signals
 | Signal  |        Mode |     Binary mask     |                                                                        Description |